Neverlost-AI/neverlost-systems-website/README.md

 ## Purpose

-The site introduces Neverlost Systems, Neverlost OS, and related healthcare, disability, education, and supported-decision-making work to academic, professional, and community audiences.
+The site introduces Neverlost Systems, Neverlost OS, and related healthcare, disability, education, and supported-decision-making work to academic, professional and community audiences.

 ## Current scope